Well Fed Wanderer's Guide To The Great Wall

 What do we dream of?
 Where do we hope to go?
 Will we ever see something as eye-opening as this again?

 With a heavy head and a light heart, I walked the stones worn smooth by millions of footsteps that came before me.
-I felt connected to my footsteps, and therefore to the footsteps of those on the wall the day before, the year before, and the decade before.
 I felt as small and insignificant as a speck of sand.
-Then I remembered how many specks of sand build a beach, and how many hands built the wall I walked upon.

-[Above: 1)The view atop The Great Wall at Mutianyu, 2)Thinking about life from an archer's window.]
+Photos, from top: 1)The view atop The Great Wall at Mutianyu, 2)Thinking about life from an archer's window.

 I can think of no better backdrop to contemplate where we fit in the world than this one.